CloudVLab/qwiklabs-content-bundle-spec/exam-bundle-spec.md

 ### Forms
 Forms are versions of an exam.
 An exam may have multiple forms (i.e. A and B), where A and B will have a different collection of items.
 One student taking an exam may get form A, and another form B, but both students are considered to be taking "equivalent" exams.
-YAML is the required format for stored forms.

 ```yml
 id: form-0